Settlement Holiday and its Impact

 Again in brief, If today is a settlement holiday but exchanges are open then:

-2. Stocks bought yesterday, I cannot view/sell it day after tomorrow(2nd working day from today) from either T1 or demat holdings.
+- Stocks bought yesterday, you cannot view/sell it today from either T1 holdings.